RedFu01/skyhigh-v2/README.md

   }
 }
 ```
-This step is used to filter a subset of all flight data. it takes a rectangular region, a startTime and endTime as UNIX timestamps as well as a minDuration in seconds.
+This step is used to filter a subset of all flight data.
+It takes a rectangular `region`, a `startTime` and `endTime` as UNIX timestamps as well as a `minDuration` in seconds.

 ##### 'USE_FILTERED_FLIGHTS'
 ```